-Henry G. Sanchez is a project-based, social practice artist and curator whose subject matter concentrates on history, the environment and social justice.
+Henry G. Sanchez is a project-based, social practice artist and curator whose subject matter concentrates on history, environmental and social justice and the natural sciences.
 He has exhibited his work at various venues in New York City, Turkey, Spain and throughout the U.S. In 2012 Mr. Sanchez founded the ENGLISH KILLS PROJECT, a bio-art and social practice project seeking a transformation of a polluted creek in Brooklyn.
 It proposes community-based initiatives to introduce bio-remediation in Newtown Creek, a Superfund site.
-In 2015 he established the Law Office Center for Citizenship and Art (L.O.C.C.A.).
+In 2015 he established the L.O.C.C.A.: Law Office Center for Citizenship and Art.
+Recently he created a new socially engaged and science based project, The BioArt Bayou-torium.
+The Bayou-torium is a science lab/art studio on the banks of Buffalo Bayou in Houston’s East End/2nd Ward open to the general public of all ages to investigate nature with the aid of science tools, to make art from what is observed and provides bilingual pontoon boat tours of the nature and history of the area.
+The Bayou-torium will launch and operate in of April 2019.
 Mr. Sanchez is a graduate of the M.F.A.
 Art Practice in Interdisciplinary Arts, SVA (2014) and M.A.
 International Relations/Political Science, Rutgers University (2000).
-He recently to Houston in the fall of 2016.
-He continues to maintain his art project and practice in New York.
+Sanchez resides in Houston while maintaining his art projects in Brooklyn, NY.